a00908270/masterthesis/thesis.md

 A service has attributes attached to it, that define its optimal state.

 Services can be replicated, attached to storage and network resources and expose ports to the outside, defined by attributes.
-You can change the attributes while runtime, without restarting a service. \cite{dock-swarm}
+You can change the attributes during runtime, without restarting a service. \cite{dock-swarm}

 <!--For **global services**, the swarm runs one task for the service on every available node in the cluster.-->